DercilioFontes/linux/README.md

 - `command_a [arguments] | command_b [arguments]`

+- You can use `-` to represent standard input when needed.
+Example: `cat memos.new | diff - memo.draft`

 ## Filters

 - A _filter_ is a command that processes an input stream of data to produce an output stream of data.